-Vertical vs. horizontal transmission
+(i) Vertical versus horizontal transmission

-Sachs et al. [91] reviewed the evolutionary transitions within bacterial symbionts, focusing mostly on mutualistic relationships.
-They concluded that free-living forms preceded host associated ones and that "the most basal form of transmission is horizontal transmission and likely occurs when bacteria are acquired from environmental pools."
-Exclusive vertical transmission was rare (of 127 host associated bacteria, 108 were horizontally transmitted, 14 vertically transmitted, and 5 had mixed mode transmission).
-Of the vertically transmitted species, 3 were considered to be parasitic, 11 mutualistic.
-Sachs et al. [91] suggested "vertical transmission is often an irreversible evolutionary endpoint" because of the negative genetic effects (accumulation of mutations and gene loss) that strict vertical transmission may have on the symbiont.
-Moran et al. [8], focusing on heritable (vertically transmitted) insect endosymbionts showed that obligate (vertically transmitted) and facultative (horizontally transmitted) symbionts have evolved several times.
-In Rickettsia, Perlman et al. [92] showed that while most species are vertically transmitted symbionts of invertebrates, some have later become horizontally (by invertebrate vectors) transmitted pathogens of vertebrates.
+Sachs et al. [92] reviewed the evolutionary transitions within bacterial symbionts, focusing mostly on mutualistic relationships.
+They concluded that free-living forms preceded host-associated ones and that horizontal transmission was the most basal type and occurred when bacteria were acquired from the outside environment.
+Exclusive vertical transmission was rare (of 127 host-associated bacteria, 108 were horizontally transmitted, 14 vertically transmitted and five had mixed-mode transmission).
+Of the vertically transmitted species, three were considered to be parasitic, 11 mutualistic.
+Sachs et al. [92] suggested vertical transmission is often an evolutionary end point that is irreversible because of the negative genetic effects (accumulation of mutations and gene loss) that strict vertical transmission may have on the symbiont.
+Moran et al. [10], focusing on heritable (vertically transmitted) insect endosymbionts, showed that obligate (vertically transmitted) and facultative (horizontally transmitted) symbionts have evolved several times.
+In Rickettsia, Perlman et al. [93] showed that while most species are vertically transmitted symbionts of invertebrates, some have later become horizontally (by invertebrate vectors) transmitted pathogens of vertebrates.
 The comparison between Coxiella burnetii and Coxiella-like endosymbionts of ticks is also relevant.
 Coxiella-like bacteria are maternally inherited and potentially mutualistic bacteria in ticks.
 Coxiella burnetii causes O-fever in humans and infects a variety of vertebrate species and is transmitted horizontally through many different routes.
-Recent studies have shown that C. burnetii recently evolved from an inherited symbiont of ticks which succeeded in infecting vertebrates [93].
+Recent studies have shown that C. burnetii recently evolved from an inherited symbiont of ticks that succeeded in infecting vertebrates [94].

-While horizontal transmission of Microsporidia is the most common mode of transmission, phylogenetic data shows that vertical transmission has evolved several times in diverse lineages [86].
-Vertical transmission might be under-reported because of the low virulence of vertically transmitted parasites [94].
+While horizontal transmission of Microsporidia is the most common mode of transmission, phylogenetic data show that vertical transmission has evolved several times in diverse lineages [87].
+Vertical transmission might be under-reported because of the low virulence of vertically transmitted parasites [95].

-Brown and Akçay [61] examined if transmission modes in a range of grass/epichloe interactions are correlated with host or symbiont evolutionary history.
+Brown & Akçay examined whether transmission modes in a range of grass/epichloe interactions are correlated with host or symbiont evolutionary history.
 They found that signals of host evolutionary determination of transmission were present, but they depended on the particular symbiont.
 However, there was no phylogenetic signal in the symbiont effect.
 They interpreted this as suggesting that faster evolution in the symbiont masked any phylogenetic signal, whereas in the host this signal was more conserved.
-The joint phylogenetic analysis of host and symbiont traits is an important future direction as disease traits are a likely to be a consequence of the evolutionary history of both the host and the symbiont.
+The joint phylogenetic analysis of host and symbiont traits is an important future direction as disease traits are a likely to be a consequence of the evolutionary history of both the host and symbiont.